[Investigation] Spy-air? EU warned on VIP jet leasing

 It was run by three other Belgian firms, an aviation tycoon called Eric Weisskopf who lives in Malta and who was once involved in a Venezuela cocaine smuggling imbroglio, as well as Van Milders himself and others, according to its Belgian central bank declaration.

-If Belgian authorities googled FlyingGroup, they would see it has links to Alijan Ibragimov, a Kazakh oligarch widely reported to work for Russia.
+If Belgian authorities simply googled FlyingGroup, they would see it has links to Alijan Ibragimov, a Kazakh oligarch widely reported to work for Russia.

 Ibragimov has used a FlyingGroup jet, a Dassault Falcon with registration OO-IDY, in recent years, according to wealth-tracker websites.